BracketLabs/AppExchange-Team-Development-on-Force.com-Platform-Demo/readme.md

 The AMI includes the following:
 + <a href="https://www.jenkins-ci.org/">Jenkins</a> (with the two projects from this demo pre-configured)
 + Java + Ant
-+ SFDC Migration tools
++ <a href="http://www.salesforce.com/us/developer/docs/daas/salesforce_migration_guide.pdf">SFDC Migration tools</a>
-+ Ruby + Namespacing script
++ Ruby + <a hreef="https://github.com/jordanbaucke/sfdc-namespace-prefix">Namespacing script</a>

 These projects are meant to serve as _examples_ and will most likely need to be reconfigured to run properly.

 The AMI is based on the Amazon ec2-linux.
 You need to have basic knowledge of ec2, SSH, and configuration to start and access the server.

+Like other Amazon AMI's the default login is: <code>ec2-user</code> and your SSH public key.

 Once it's booted Jenkins will run at: <code>http://yourec2ip:8080</code>

+The Jenkins credentials are: <code>jenkins/dfdemo</code>

 The project files for running the two projects are located at: <code>$./usr/local/jenkins/</code>

 Each project requires the ANT Migration tool project files (at a minimum) +build.xml
 +build.properties

+*Remember that if your connecting a git repo, you need to add the authorized keys to the Jenkins user.*